Table of Contents

 Google Earth Pro

-It seems to be very precise, but precision depends on matching maps and aerial photos to satellite and drone data for the devices and systems used to record the elevation of specific locations on the surface of the eath as map coordinates.
-It also depends on how screen magnification and the plotting of a path affect the way the program identifies map coordinates and retrieves the recorded elevation.
+- the way the application was built to match maps and aerial photos to satellite and drone data for the devices and systems used to record the elevation of specific locations on the surface of the eath as map coordinates;

 Smart Phone Apps (Android)